-- If you do not, we'll give you a certificate so you'll be able to go to tribunal
+- If you do not, we'll give you a certificate so you'll be able to go to an employment tribunal.

-- We'll send a confirmation email or letter with our number to call
+- We'll send you a confirmation email or letter with your reference number.

-- The conciliator will speak with you or your representative to understand your dispute and how you want it to be resolved
+- Your conciliator will speak with you or your representative to understand your dispute and how you want it to be resolved.

-- If they are, the conciliator will talk with each of you to see if you can reach an agreement
+- If they are, your conciliator will talk with each of you to see if you can reach an agreement.

 Tell your conciliator if you've changed address or do not want it shared with your employer.